panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 message; // => 'Hello, Cristina!'
 ```

-The problem with the above code is the reuse difficulty: what if you'd like to use the greeting logic in multiple places?
+The problem with the above code is the reuse difficulty: what if you want to reuse the greeting logic in multiple places?
 A function can help!

-Let's create a function `greet()` that accepts `person` as an argument.
-This function returns the message:
+Let's create a function `greet(person)` that accepts a `person` argument.
+This function returns the greet message:

 ```javascript
 function greet(person) {